Skip to main content

 Cross-default rights contained in agreements you enter into with Nationwide after the transfer also won’t be restricted in this way.

-There will be no difference between how these rights are used before and after the transfer.
+There is no difference between how these rights are used before and after the transfer.

 Unless you ask us to, Nationwide won’t use the money from selling a security asset given to Nationwide before the transfer to reduce the amount you owe on a loan taken with Virgin Money before the transfer, and vice versa.